sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 </style>

 <a id='beginning'></a>
-This post is a static demonstration of the [destinations extraction project](/projects/).
+Note:   This post is a static demonstration of the [destinations extraction project](/projects/).
 If you prefer running a Jupyter notebook please check out the [GitHub repository](https://github.com/sebastianbertoli/Github-internship_human_mobility).
 {: .notice}

 # Introduction